bernardoyewole/contact-app/README.md

-## Shape Factory
+## Contact App

-This is a fun activity where you can create shapes of different colors by clicking a button.
-On the button click, a ```div``` element is created and appended to a grid container.
+This is a tool used to create and save contacts.
+On click of the add button, a contact object is created and pushed into a contact array.

+A contact card is also created and appended to a grid container.
+With the ```click``` event, users can  click on any of the cards to delete a contact.

 ### Built With
 <p align='center'>